mlee041317/mlee041317/README.md

-## 👼 Hi!
+## 👼 Hi, I'm Michelle!

-I'm Michelle and I'm switching career paths from the fitness field, looking to get my start as a Software Engineer!
-I recently graduated from General Assembly's Software Engineering Immersive course where I completed over 500 hours of instruction, including submitting deliverables, projects, and gaining a foundational understanding of technical languages such as Javascript and Python, along with libraries and frameworks such as React, Node, Express, Bootstrap, jQuery, Mongo, SQL, and Django.
+Innovative Software Engineer passionate about creating visually pleasing web and mobile applications.
+Familiar with Javascript and Typescript in addition to modern libraries and frameworks such as React and React Native.
+I enjoy tackling challenges, providing an honest and strategic perspective to any team I work with.

 ## 🌙 Currently working at:
-Saggezza
+Infostretch

 ## 🌕 Currently working on:
-React, React Native, Frontend App Development
+Typescript, React Native, Hooks

 ## 🌑 How to reach me:
 email: mlee041317@gmail.com